cristinaguimaraes/skill-x-change-server/README.md

 ## 2. Set up mySql

-In the terminal in the server folder, run:
+In the terminal, in the server folder, run:

 ```
 mysqladmin create singular_db -u <username> -p